mrlesmithjr/terraform-builder/docs/usage.md

 Configurations are defined in YAML, and must follow a specific format.
 By doing this, we can ensure that we have consistency in our Terraform configurations.
 We use `configs.yml` but the filename can be anything you wish.
-However, if the content must be consistent.
+However, the content must be consistent.

 ### Providers